How to Install an Under-Deck Drainage System

 - An over-joist system allows the wood to get wet repeatedly.
 As rain drips through the deck boards, over the joists, and into the drainage system below, it drenches the joists.

-- This system traps moisture between the deck boards above and ceiling below.
+- This system traps moisture between the deck boards above and the ceiling below.
 With no air coming in to dry out the wood, the wood rots faster.
 Even an 8-year-old deck needs to be replaced when this happens.

 - In the heat of summer, wet wood cooks and rots.